Students and staff at San Francisco State University deserve more — and better — food options. Having a food court would provide that.

 A food court would allow everybody to experience food from different cultures.

 With students from 103 countries and the first college of Ethnic Studies in the country, we lead the field of higher education in cultural diversity.
-So, it’s disheartening to see mostly fast food and café options at SFSU.
+So, it’s disheartening to see mostly fast food and cafe options at SFSU.
 While not every cuisine can be represented, the existing options are lacking and disappointing.

-Café Rosso’s Korean BBQ bowls, consisting of vegetables and mushrooms doused in hot sauce over rice, seem to be the only “Korean” dish on campus.
+Cafe Rosso’s Korean BBQ bowls, consisting of vegetables and mushrooms doused in hot sauce over rice, seem to be the only “Korean” dish on campus.
 Also, there’s no good Chinese or Indian food in sight.
 It’s impossible to get something as simple as spaghetti because Nizario’s doesn’t sell pasta dishes anymore for some reason.
 The lines for the food businesses at the farmers market on Thursdays are physical proof that students welcome more options.

 Did you know that at least six campus eateries are owned by one man?
-(They are Café Rosso, Station Café, HSS 121 Café, Village Market & Pizzeria, Taza Smoothies and Wraps, and Peet’s Coffee.)
+(They are Cafe Rosso, Station Cafe, HSS 121 Cafe, Village Market & Pizzeria, Taza Smoothies and Wraps, and Peet’s Coffee.)
 As the monopoly grows, quality dwindles.
-At the cafés, you can expect mediocre coffee, containers of fruit salad that have been sitting for an eternity and a half, “Spicy Tuna Rolls” with mashed and mutilated fish, rock-hard cookies, and reheated sandwiches.
+At the cafes, you can expect mediocre coffee, containers of fruit salad that have been sitting for an eternity and a half, “Spicy Tuna Rolls” with mashed and mutilated fish, rock-hard cookies, and reheated sandwiches.
 We need to have better food on campus.

 Also, eating on campus isn’t cheap.
 The university estimates that students who don’t live on campus — and are therefore highly unlikely to have a meal plan — spend $7,506 to $11,520 every two semesters on food alone.
 If you’re buying lunch on campus every day you’re here, lunch is probably your most expensive meal of the day.
-According to a survey conducted by staff reporter Natalie Rocha and myself, the typical student spends $15.60 on lunch.
+According to a survey conducted in person by staff reporter Natalie Rocha and myself, the typical student spends $15.60 on lunch.

 Cooking at home might not be an option for some of the 88.5% of SFSU students who don’t live on campus.
 Some commute from as far as Sacramento, Santa Rosa, and Monterey, according to a project by multimedia editor Bryan Chavez.
 Since so much time is spent on commuting and school work, there might not be enough time to cook, even if they wanted to.
 This results in many students depending on food options on campus and nearby, but they might not be affordable to the 41.8% of students likely to be food-insecure.